BigX23/python-secret-hashing/README.md

     .....
 ```

-You can add as many secrets as you need for your script, hashing_setup.py will keep appending new ones to the end of the toml file and CRYPTO_MODULE.
+You can add as many secrets as you need for your script, hashing_setup.py will keep appending new ones to the end of the toml file and the CRYPTO_MODULE.

 Note!!!
 If you are syncing to GitHub you will want to add the toml file to your .gitignore.
 Even though they are encrypted you don't want the secrets out there for anyone to copy.